 This is a great option for those with limited resources, limited space, or who just don't feel the need to clutter their life with superfluous gadgetry.
 But it's not a perfect option; there are still some areas where just having an Echo Show wins out.
 For starters, price.
-You can get an Echo Show 5 (what I have on my desk) for around $60 right now (regular retail price is $90), or even an Echo Show 8 for $90 (regular retail price is $130).
-That's at least a $20 savings over the base Fire HD 8 Plus without the additional charging dock.
-And if you add the dock and extra storage, you're going to go over the regular price of the Echo Show 8.
+You can get an Echo Show 5 (2nd Gen) for around $85, or even an Echo Show 8 (2nd Gen) for $130.

 If you're worried about camera privacy, you might think twice about keeping your Fire HD 8 Plus in Show Mode.